Qatar, Saudi Arabia say the West mobilizes support for Ukraine but falls short in the Middle East

 “The average American believes that we have been involved in this region,” he said.
 “For 20 years, we’ve been in Afghanistan, we’ve spent a trillion dollars, and we lost almost 3,000 troops.”

-He raised questions about how to help Yemenis and Afghans without empowering the Houthis and Taliban.
+He raised questions about how to help Yemenis and Afghans without empowering the Houthis and the Taliban.
 The latter is a U.S.-designated terrorist group, while the Houthi rebels, who control parts of Yemen, were removed from the list on humanitarian grounds last year.

 “Aleppo,” Graham said, pausing slightly.
 “We should’ve done more.”